Long-term orbital and rotational motions of Ceres and Vesta: Stability of the rotation axes

 \subsubsection{Ceres}

-In figure \ref{fig:stab}, we see the value of the quantity $\log_{10}\left(\sigma\right)$, the maximal amplitude of the obliquity on $\left[-40:0\right]\MYR$, which corresponds to the difference between the minimal and maximal obliquities on $\left[-40:0\right]\MYR$ and the precession frequency of Ceres obtained by frequency analysis on $\left[-20:0\right]\MYR$.
+In figure \ref{fig:stab}, we see the value of the quantity $\log_{10}\left(\sigma\right)$, the maximum amplitude of the obliquity on $\left[-40:0\right]\MYR$, which corresponds to the difference between the minimum and maximum obliquities on $\left[-40:0\right]\MYR$ and the precession frequency of Ceres obtained by frequency analysis on $\left[-20:0\right]\MYR$.
 The position of Ceres for the epoch J2000 is indicated with a white circle.

 Ceres is in a quite stable zone and is far from the most chaotic zones, which correspond to the resonance with the frequencies $s_C$, $s_6$ and $s_C+\left(g_C-g_6\right)$.
 The motion of its rotation axis is relatively stable although Ceres has a precession frequency $f_C=-6.1588\arc$ (table \ref{tab:freqobliceres}) close to the node precession frequencies of the inner planets, Mercury $s_1=-5.61\arc$ and Venus $s_2=-7.06\arc$ (table \ref{tab:freqref}).
-The secular orbital motion of Ceres is almost entirely determined by the planetary perturbations of Jupiter and Saturn (section \ref{sec:modsecadj}) and the amplitudes of frequencies of the inner planets are small in the motion of the ascending node of Ceres.
-Therefore the width of these resonances is small and they do not overlap contrary to the case of the inner planets \citep{laskarrobutel1993}.
+The secular orbital motion of Ceres is almost entirely determined by the planetary perturbations of Jupiter and Saturn (section \ref{sec:modsecadj}), and the amplitudes of frequencies of the inner planets are small in the motion of the ascending node of Ceres.
+Therefore, the width of these resonances is small and they do not overlap, contrary to the case of the inner planets \citep{laskarrobutel1993}.

-The resonances with the frequencies $s_7$ and $s_8$ have more important effects that the ones with the inner planets.
+The resonances with the frequencies $s_7$ and $s_8$ have more important effects than those with the inner planets.
 These resonances can increase the amplitude of the obliquity of several degrees.
 With the present precession constant, we see that the resonance with $s_7$ can affect the rotation axis of Ceres only if Ceres has an initial obliquity of about $70\degree$ and the resonance with $s_8$ can affect Ceres if the initial obliquity is about $90\degree$.
-The resonance with the frequency $s_6$ has large amplitudes of the obliquity, but does not correspond to one of the most chaotic zone except when it overlaps with the resonance at the frequency $s_C+\left(g_C-g_6\right)$.
-As for the case of the planets as noted by \cite{laskarrobutel1993}, the resonance with the frequency $s_6$ is isolated.
+The resonance with the frequency $s_6$ has large amplitudes of the obliquity, but does not correspond to that of the most chaotic zone except when it overlaps with the resonance at the frequency $s_C+\left(g_C-g_6\right)$.
+As for the case of the planets, as noted by \cite{laskarrobutel1993}, the resonance with the frequency $s_6$ is isolated.